Website UC San Diego

 UC San Diego

-The award-winning Marketing department within University Communications at UC San Diego leads and develops sophisticated, collaborative engagement opportunities between the University and its various audiences.
+The award-winning University Communications Marketing department at UC San Diego leads and develops sophisticated, collaborative engagement opportunities between the University and its various audiences.
 This diverse and highly specialized team of professionals guides stewardship of the university’s prestigious brand by overseeing brand usage, mitigating and managing risk and leading evaluation and execution of university licensing, trademark and sponsorship opportunities.